 2 Sitio(s) de ejecución

 German armed forces occupied the village on June 30, 1941, and a German military administration was set up.
-After summer 1941, the Jews had to move into a ghetto made up of houses.
+After the summer of 1941, the Jews had to move into a ghetto made up of houses.
 The ghetto was fenced with barbed wire.
 German police, helped by local policemen, shot the Jews in October 1941.
 Pits were dug the morning of the shooting by the Jews themselves on a small hill covered by a pine forest, not far from the Jewish cemetery.
 It seems that there were more than 300 victims.
 A few days later, the Germans and local policemen shot six Jews at the Jewish cemetery in Shatsk.
-The shooting was most likely of Jews who had been in hiding.
+The shooting was most likely of Jews who had been in hiding during the first shooting.
 According to eyewitnesses interviewed by Yahad, after the Jewish extermination, their houses were plundered.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?